TonimatasDEV/Ethylene/README.md

-# PolarisCore
+# Ethylene
-PolarisCore is a server software for Minecraft based on Minestom
+Ethylene is a server software for Minecraft based on Minestom